Bougainvillea is an evergreen perennial that is one of those plant genera you didn’t know you needed until you’ve seen one.

 These symptoms are usually not severe, but a few individuals have been known to have more severe allergic reactions.

-In such cases, a pricked finger may swell enough that it becomes stiff or immobile.
+In such cases, a pricked finger may swell enough to become stiff or immobile.